Drabble (comic strip): Characters

 Patrick: The genius younger brother of Norman.
-He was almost always dressed in a gi, but in early 2018, is almost always dressed in a hockey uniform and carrying around a hockey stick.
+He was almost always dressed in a gi, but in early 2018, was almost always dressed in a hockey uniform and carrying around a hockey stick.

 Penny: The youngest child of the family.

 Wendy Fleetwood: Norman's college classmate.
 Norman has been trying to score a date with her since the beginning of the comic strip.
-She was also temporarily married to Norman in Las Vegas, but that marriage was annulled because they were married by someone who was not an Elvis impersonator.
+She was also temporarily married to Norman in Las Vegas, but that marriage was annulled because they were married by someone who was not an ordained Elvis impersonator.
 A running joke is that she often says "Norman, run!", which makes him flee and allows her to avoid a boring conversation.
 In the January 25, 2004 strip, it was revealed that her last name is Fleetwood.

 No-Neck: A good friend of Ralph, who literally has no neck.
 He also works as a security guard and is slightly dumber than Ralph.

 Neil: College student friend of Norman's.

 Stu: Another college student friend of Norman's.

 Leonard: Another college student friend of Norman's.

 L. Floyd Gargle: a neighbor with a mutual loathing of Ralph.

 Wally: The Drabbles' hyperactive dachshund.
 Wally was introduced in Christmas 1998 when Norman gave Ralph a dog because he couldn't afford something.

 Bob: The Drabbles' duck.
-To protect him from the Neighborhood Homeowners Association, Norman lies and tells everyone that Bob is a rare South-American parrot who takes on the characteristics of a duck for survival.
+To protect him from Ralph, Norman and Patrick lie and tell him that Bob is a rare South American parrot who takes on the characteristics of a duck for survival.

 Oogie: The Drabbles' cat, who Ralph does not like, but June adores.

-George W. Steinbauer: The Drabbles' next door neighbor who does not like Ralph, and Ralph feels the same way.
+George W. Steinbauer: The Drabbles' next-door neighbor who does not like Ralph, and Ralph feels the same way.
 He and Ralph constantly argue and compete contentiously.
 Has a daughter named Opal and a son named Troy.

 Brtny: A girl at Norman's college who seems to have a crush on him.
 She communicates through texting.
-Norman appears to like her as well.
+Norman appears to like her, as well.

 Echo: A young woman about Norman's age whom he always bumps into when he wishes he could meet the perfect girl.
-After several false starts they finally get together.
-However, she has a pet badger, which contributes to ill-fated nature of their relationship, since badgers are Wally's mortal enemies.
+After several false starts, they finally get together.
+However, she has a pet badger, which contributes to the ill-fated nature of their relationship, since badgers are Wally's mortal enemies.
 Nicknamed "Echo" for her similarities to Norman, her real name is Norma.